 Small house.
 Small dog.
 Small car.

-We don’t have the small house yet (we’re currently renting a room from my parents while we pay off our loans), but we will soon.
+We don’t have the small house yet (we’re currently renting a room from my parents), but we will soon.
 It won’t be an actual tiny home, but it’ll be much smaller than the $200k+ home we had originally planned to buy.

 The small dog really has nothing to do with our “get out of debt” plan, but our pug is adorable, so I had to share a few pictures of him!